asciinema/asciinema-player/README.md

 When not set it defaults to 80 (until asciicast gets loaded) and to terminal width saved in the asciicast file (after it gets loaded).

-It's recommended to set it to the same value as in asciicast file to prevent player to resize itself from 80x24 to the actual dimensions of the asciicast when it gets loaded.
+It's recommended to set it to the same value as in asciicast file to avoid player resizing itself from 80x24 to actual dimensions of the recording when it gets loaded.

 ### `rows`